 UC browser is a browser for mobile devices, developed by a Chinese company.
 It has launched over twelve years ago, and today it is available and popular on many platforms such as Android, Windows Phone, Symbian, iOs and BlackBerry.
 The user base of the application largely comes from India, China, Pakistan and Indonesia, and constantly spreads to other regional places.
 Today it has over half a billion users, and it is considered as the second most used browser on mobile phones, right behind Safari.
 Users usually use Android systems to access this browser, and there is an estimate that over half of UC Browser users are accessing it through their Android smartphones.
+And the good news is that, now UC Browser for PC is also available.

 The browser uses technology for data compression and cloud acceleration.
 Their servers are acting as proxy, and they are compressing the data of the web sites before they are sent to the users.
 This type of process helps for the web content to be loaded much quicker and easier.